 Take supplements of vitamin E, selenium, and arginine which have been shown to reduce oxalate damage (24, 25).

 Undertake a low oxalate diet.
 This may be especially important if the individual has had Candida for long periods of time and there is high tissue oxalate buildup.
 There may be an initial bad reaction lasting several days to a week after starting the diet since oxalates deposited in the bones may begin to be eliminated as oxalates in the diet are reduced.

 In the genetic disease hyperoxaluria type I and in vitamin B-6 deficiency, there is a deficiency in the enzyme activity of alanine glyoxylate amino transferase (AGT), leading to the accumulation of glyoxylic acid.
 The high glyoxylic acid can then be converted to glycolate by the enzyme GRHPR or to oxalate by the enzyme LDH.
-Thus, glycolate, glyoxylate, and oxalate are the metabolites that are then elevated in the organic acid test in hyperoxaluria type I and in vitamin B-6 deficiency.
+Thus, glycolate, glyoxylate, and oxalate are the metabolites that are then elevated in the Organic Acids Test (OAT) in hyperoxaluria type I and in vitamin B-6 deficiency.

 In the genetic disease hyperoxaluria type II, there is a deficiency in an enzyme (GRHPR) that has two biochemical activities: glyoxylate reductase and hydroxypyruvic reductase.
 This enzyme converts glyoxylate to glycolate and glycerate to hydroxypyruvate.
 When this enzyme is deficient, glycerate cannot be converted to hydroxypyruvate and glyoxylate cannot be converted to glycolate.
 In this disease, glyoxylate is increasingly converted to oxalate and glycerate is also very elevated.